Monkland, All Saints Church

-On ether side of the nave are reset 12th century lancet windows.
+On either side of the nave are reset 12th-century lancet windows.

 Still in use is the organ used by Baker.
 It was built in 1866 by JW Walker, under strict instruction from Baker.
 The organ is listed by the British Institute of Organ Studies as being of national heritage importance.

 Address: Monkland, Herefordshire, England, HR6 9DA

 Photo Credit: Philip Halling, licensed for reuse under the Creative Commons Licence